ManalAbdulqawi/SmartHomeAutomation/README.md

 # SmartHome

-This core version of the SmartHome application controls and monitors Philips Hue devices, including motion sensors and light bulbs.
+This core version of the SmartHome application controls and monitors Philips Hue devices, including motion sensor and light bulb.

 ## The Application Parts